Are There Limits to Stock Loss Deductions?

 If you are planning on claiming stock loss deductions, you need to be aware of IRS-mandated limits to this particular tax policy.

 When you hold stocks for a year or less, you count them as short-term stocks.
-If you lose money on short-term stocks for the year, you write them off of your ordinary income.
+Stock held longer than a year are referred to as long-term stocks.
+If you lose money on short-term stocks for the year, you are eligible for writing off investment losses from your standard income.
 That means you figure your income from a job or a business after deductions, then take off the short-term stock losses to lower your taxable income.
+Any losses taken from long-term stocks are deducted directly from long-term gains.

 You can write off up to $3,000 worth of short-term stock losses in any given year.
 Stocks you hold more than a year are long-term stocks.
-If you lose money on these, you count this as a long-term loss.
+If you lose money on these, you count this as a long-term investment loss tax deduction.
 You can write off up to $3,000 worth of long-term losses each year, but you must figure your short-term losses first.
 For example, if you had $1,500 in short-term losses and an additional $2,000 in long-term losses, you could only write off $1,500 of the long-term losses that year, because you reached the $3,000 limit.